CHANGING CAREERS TO HEALTH CARE

 Often have worked in a medically related profession, which can give their applications—and life at medical school—a boost

 Wondering what jobs our graduates and currents students have come from when they’re changing careers?
-In the medical realm, they include:
+Whether you’re looking for a career changes for nurses, education professionals, or computer science we've accepted career-changers from both medical and non-medical backgrounds, including:

 Outside the medical realm, the list gets even more varied.
-The following is just a sample of careers that Ross graduates have worked in prior to starting medical school:
+The following is just a sample of careers that Ross graduates have worked in prior to changing careers to healthcare:

 YOUR NEXT STEPS

-If you have the drive, commitment, and desire to become a physician, you may be a strong candidate for medical school, regardless of your age.
-Before you start on any of the steps below, we strongly encourage you to contact the Ross Office of Admissions at [email protected] Our admissions team can help you determine if medical school is right for you, what you need to do to be prepared, and the process of applying and potentially enrolling.
+If you have the drive, commitment and desire to become a physician, you may be a strong candidate for medical school, regardless of your age.
+Before you start on any of the steps below, we encourage you to contact the RUSM Office of Admissions .
+Our admissions team can help you determine if medical school is right for you, how to prepare, and the process of applying and enrolling.
+We can answer any questions you might have about changing healthcare careers, including questions about career changes for nurses.

 Remember: Ross also considers non-academic qualities, like maturity and professionalism, and supporting materials, like your personal essay, interview, and letters of recommendation.